Alien vs. Predator: Aliens vs. Predator: Requiem (2007)

-Set immediately after the events of the previous film, the Predalien hybrid aboard the Predator scout ship, having just separated from the mothership shown in the previous film, has grown to full adult size and sets about killing the Predators aboard the ship, causing it to crash in the small town of Gunnison, Colorado.
+Set immediately after the events of the previous film, the Predalien hybrid aboard the Predator scout ship, having just separated from the mothership, has grown to full adult size and goes about killing the Predators aboard the ship, causing it to crash in the small town of Gunnison, Colorado.
 The last surviving Predator activates a distress beacon containing a video recording of the Predalien, which is received by a veteran Predator on the Predator homeworld, who sets off towards Earth to "clean up" the infestation.
 When it arrives, the Predator tracks the Aliens into a section of the sewer below the town.
 He removes evidence of their presence as he moves along using a corrosive blue liquid and uses a laser net to try to contain the creatures, but the Aliens still manage to escape into the town above.
 The Predator fashions a plasma pistol from its remaining plasma caster and hunts Aliens all across town, accidentally cutting the power to the town in the process.
 During a confrontation with human survivors, the Predator loses its plasma pistol.
 The Predator then fights the Predalien singlehandedly, and the two mortally wound one another just as the US air force drops a tactical nuclear bomb on the town, incinerating both combatants along with the Predalien's warriors and hive, as well as the few remaining humans in the town.
 The salvaged plasma pistol is then taken to Ms. Cullen Yutani of the Yutani Corporation, foreshadowing an advancement in technology leading to the future events of the Alien films.